 Please find below some resources that may be helpful for parent and carers of children and young people with SEND or children and young people themselves.
 We recommend that you read this page and also click this link to the wellbeing resources on the other COVID 19 section in the Community section of this website.

-This video about the "new normal" is from Reaching Families.
+This video below about the "new normal" is from Reaching Families.

 This video has been published by the East London NHS Foundation Trust